lyrebird-voice-changer/lyrebird/README.md

 # Donations

 Lyrebird is free, open-source software - there is no expectation to pay any amount of money for Lyrebird.
 However, if you would like to support development we have a Bitcoin address: `bc1qp62nswu34jpdtzu82ng04k0tx02fdxjfmjujz2`.
-The funds are split between [charpointer](https://github.com/charpointer) and [harrego](https://github.com/harrego), the two lead maintainers for Lyrebird.
+The funds are split between [charpointer](https://github.com/charpointer) and [harrego](https://github.com/harrego), the two lead maintainers of Lyrebird.

 # v2, the C rewrite

-Lyrebird v2 is currently being worked on in branch [c](https://github.com/charpointer/lyrebird/tree/c).
+Lyrebird v2 is currently being worked on in branch [c](https://github.com/lyrebird-voice-changer/lyrebird/tree/c).
 If you are a C developer familiar or willing to learn the Glib API, please come and join us make Lyrebird even better.